klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

     other initialisation scripts such as `/etc/bash.bashrc.local`.

-    It looks like if you call `singularity exec` or `singularity shell`, there is no automatic initialisation taking place.
+    It looks like if you call `singularity exec` or `singularity shell`, there is no automatic initialisation taking place though.
+So we create an environment variable in the container, `INITCCPE`, that will at least take care of initialising Lmod properly.

 ### Which initialisation script is executed when?

--   Scripts in `/singularity.d/env`: At the start of `singularity shell`, `singularity exec`.
+-   Scripts in `/singularity.d/env`: At the start of `singularity shell`, `singularity exec`, `singularity run`.

     What one can do in these scripts, is limited though.
 It is a good place to set environment variables that should be available in the container.